January 09, 2017

 1) Find the daily schedule and rituals that work for me

-If there are polished, organised people and unpolished, creative-clutter people; then I definitely fall into the latter group.
-I frequently leave the house without something in the morning, or lose my phone/keys/purse and have to go on a house-wide search, or get to bed late & then struggle to get up on time in the morning – and I’ve been like this in some way shape or form since I was a little girl.
+If there are polished, organized people and unpolished, creative-clutter people; then I definitely fall into the latter group.
+I frequently leave the house without something in the morning, or lose my phone/keys/purse and have to go on a house-wide search, or get to bed late and then struggle to get up on time in the morning – and I’ve been like this in some way, shape or form since I was a little girl.
 A nice, neat, consistent person, I am not.

 BUT, I do work extremely hard, and I do get things done – in my own way.
-And when it comes to organising my day, I know what works for me and what doesn’t – just like most of us do.
-(Yes – you do know what works for you, if you really think about it!).
+And when it comes to organizing my day, I know what works for me and what doesn’t – just like most of us do.
+(Yes, you do know what works for you, if you really think about it).
 For example; if you’ve tried keeping to a tight daily schedule and just can’t seem to keep it up – then that’s probably because it isn’t right for you.
 (It isn’t right for me either.)

 Personally, I find daily ‘to-do’ lists much more helpful when it comes to time management.
-If I write down every Sunday (or at the beginning of every month, for regular scheduled things) what I need to do each day, in each week – then look at my daily list every morning when I come into the office, those things DO get done.
+If I write down every Sunday what I need to do each day, in each week – then look at my daily list every morning when I come into the office, those things DO get done.
 I don’t go as far as to write down what time I’ll do each thing, or when I can take a coffee break (because I can’t operate with that much structure.)
 I just make sure that during each day, I cross off that day’s to-do list.
 Try that and see if it works for you – and if not, try another technique!
 There are so many.
-But remember – organisation does not look the same for everyone; and that’s okay.
-Keep trying different things until you find the system that works for you.
+But remember – organization does not look the same for everyone; and that’s okay.
+Keep trying different things until you find the system that fits with you.

 2) Be more present

 This sounds extremely cliché – and not very helpful if you don’t really know how to be more present and live in the moment.
-So here’s a trick I learnt recently.
+So here’s a trick I learned recently.